Updated Feb 02, 2026

 Grasping the root causes of errors like 400 Bad Request, 401/403 Authentication, 404 Not Found, and Timeout/5xx Server Errors is key to keeping your app running smoothly.
 These problems often arise from issues like missing headers, incorrect endpoints, or improper input validation.
 In fact, up to 70% of breaches at the application layer can be traced back to weak validation or authentication measures.
 By addressing these vulnerabilities, you can implement precise fixes and safeguard your app's reliability.

 Strong backend security is non-negotiable.
-While platform security provides a baseline, it doesn’t cover application-specific needs.
+While platform security provides a baseline, it doesn't cover application-specific needs.
 Developers must prioritize server-side validation, enforce role-based access control, and implement robust authentication protocols such as OAuth2 or JWT.
-Relying only on frontend checks - even in no-code platforms - is a risky move.
+Relying only on frontend checks—even in AI-powered app builders—is a risky move.
 Backend permissions are essential to prevent unauthorized access and ensure a secure environment.

 To avoid recurring issues, focus on preventative measures.
 Implement rate limiting, use HTTP status codes correctly, and verify JSON responses with tools like JSONLint.
 Make sure your app provides clear error messages when APIs are unavailable.
-For example, testing individual endpoint actions - if "Get All" works but "Create" doesn’t - can quickly pinpoint issues in your POST configuration.
-These proactive steps ensure smoother debugging and a more resilient app.
+Testing individual endpoint actions—if "Get All" works but "Create" doesn't—can quickly pinpoint issues in your POST configuration.
+With Adalo's modular infrastructure now supporting apps with 1M+ monthly active users and no upper ceiling, these proactive steps ensure smoother debugging and a more resilient app at any scale.

 Related Blog Posts